Get a quote

 A leaky roof needs to be taken care of as quickly as possible to minimize damage.
 The first step is to move your personal property like beds, rugs, and furniture out of the way.
 Next, grab buckets or trash cans to catch water and protect your floors.
 You may also find that you need to poke small holes in your ceiling if you see it sagging under the weight of collected water.

 Another way to protect your home is to tarp your roof to prevent water from getting inside.
 Only take this step if you can do so safely.
 You can also hire a professional roofer to tarp your roof.
-That may be your best bet considering you will also want to schedule repairs.
+That may be your best bet considering you will also want to schedule repair.

 How to file a claim for a roof leak